wandb/docs/docs/guides/app/features/panels/intro.md

 ## Reset a workspace

-By default, a worksplace automatically generates panels for all keys [`log`](../../../../ref/python/log.md) in the project.
+By default, a workspace automatically generates panels for all keys [`log`](../../../../ref/python/log.md) in the project.
 This can help you get started quickly by visualizing all available data for the project.

 :::info
 When a workspace has automatic panel generation enabled, W&B uses the key value you specify with [`log`](../../../../ref/python/log.md) to determine whether or not to create a new panel.